brajeshwar/brajeshwar.github.io/_posts/2014/2014-02-07-access-clipboard-history-alfred-mac-os-x.md

 ![Alfred Clipboard History)](/static/2014/alfred-clipboard-history.png)

-> Before you can start using the Clipboard History feature, you need to enable it by going to the Preferences panel, under "Features > Clipboard".
+Before you can start using the Clipboard History feature, you need to enable it by going to the Preferences panel, under "Features > Clipboard".
 By default the Clipboard is disabled for privacy reasons.

 ![Alfred Clipboard History Snippets)](/static/2014/alfred-clipboard-history-list.png)

 Choose your choice of Clipboard history from 24 hours to 3 months.
 You can also set your desired Key Shortcut and Keyword.
 Remember to set it to ignore Password Manager apps - 1Password, Keychain Access, etc.

-I prefer just typing `"clip"` to fire the clipboard history.
+I prefer just typing `clip` in Alfred to fire the clipboard history.

-So, what's your favorite Clipboard Manager for macOS?